jhumphry/parse_args/README.md

    return Option_Ptr;
 ```

-These factories return options that are intended to be specified
+These factories return options that are intended to be specified on the
-without additional values.
-The Boolean type can only be specified once.
+command line without additional values.
+The Boolean type can only be
-If not specified the default value will be returned, and if specified
+specified by the user once.
+If not specified the default value will be
+returned, and if specified the negation of the default value will be
-the opposite will be returned.
-The Repeated type can be specified more
+returned.
+The Repeated type can be specified more than once and the
-than once and the return value is an integer giving the number of times
+return value is an integer giving the number of times it appeared on
-it appeared on the command line.
+the command line.

 ```ada
 function Make_Integer_Option(Default : in Integer := 0;